stacks-network/stacks-core/CONTRIBUTING.md

 ## Factoring

-* **Public or exported struct, enum, and trait definitions go into the `mod.rs` file**.
-Private structs, enums, and traits can go anywhere.

 * **Each non-`mod.rs` file implements at most one subsystem**.
 It may include multiple struct implementations and trait implementations.
 The filename should succinctly identify the subsystem, and the file-level documentation must succinctly describe it and how it relates to other subsystems it interacts with.

 * Directories represent collections of related but distinct subsystems.

 * To the greatest extent possible, **business logic and I/O should be separated**.
 A common pattern used in the codebase is to place the business logic into an "inner" function that does not do I/O, and handle I/O reads and writes in an "outer" function.
 The "outer" function only does the needful I/O and passes the data into the "inner" function.
 The "inner" function is often private, whereas the "outer" function is often public.
+For example, [`inner_try_mine_microblock` and `try_mine_microblock`](https://github.com/stacks-network/stacks-blockchain/blob/4852d6439b473e24705f14b8af637aded33cb422/testnet/stacks-node/src/neon_node.rs#L1148-L1216).

 ## Refactoring